Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have put together a 15-15 record in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Cubs have gone 18-15 in games they were favored on the moneyline (winning 54.5% of those games).

-- Chicago has a 6-7 record (winning 46.2% of its games) when playing as moneyline favorites of -140 or shorter.
+- When it has played as moneyline favorites with odds of -120 or shorter, Chicago has a 14-11 record (winning 56% of its games).

-- The Cubs have an implied moneyline win probability of 58.3% in this contest.
+- The Cubs have a 54.5% chance to win this game based on the moneyline's implied probability.

-- Chicago has combined with opponents to hit the over on the total 33 times this season for a 33-33-1 record against the over/under.
+- Chicago has played in 71 games with set over/under, and have combined with opponents to go over the total 36 times (36-34-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!